Gardening Lecture Topics

 Attracting Beneficial Bugs to Your Garden

 Understanding the cycle of predator and prey is an integral part of growing organically.
-Using information assembled for her newest book, Attracting Beneficial Bugs to Your Garden: A Natural Approach to Pest Control, Jessica shines some light on the methods needed to attract beneficial insects, such as ladybugs, lacewings, and parasitic wasps, to the garden – and keep them there.
-She presents ground-breaking university research regarding the intricate connection between plants and insects, and explains the need for maintaining the garden’s natural balance.
+Using information assembled for her book, Attracting Beneficial Bugs to Your Garden: A Natural Approach to Pest Control, Jessica shines some light on the methods needed to attract beneficial insects, such as ladybugs, lacewings, and parasitic wasps, to the garden – and keep them there.
+She presents ground-breaking research regarding the intricate connection between plants and insects, and explains the need for maintaining the garden’s natural balance.
 Jessica describes over a dozen species of beneficial insects found across North America and accompanies the lecture with beautiful images of the predators themselves and their favorite host plants.
 You’ll never look at bugs the same way again!

-NEW!
 Supporting Native Bees in the Home Garden

-Many of North America’s 4000-plus species of native bees are in big trouble.
+Many of North America’s 4000-plus species of native bees are in trouble.
 Facing population declines due to habitat loss, pesticide exposure, and pathogens, these important insects need our help.
 Seven bee species are now on the Endangered Species List, with more likely to be added soon.
 In this lecture, Jessica introduces you to some of her favorite native bee species and hands you all the tools you need to support them in your own garden.
 With plenty of tips for planting the right nectar foraging plants and preserving native bee nesting habitat, this lecture is overflowing with insightful information on protecting these valuable creatures.

-NEW!
-Butterfly Gardening: It’s not just about the grown-ups
+Butterfly Gardening: It’s not just about flowers

 If you want to attract and support butterflies in your garden, you need to think about way more than providing nectar sources.
 Turning your backyard into a haven for butterflies involves more than having a bunch of pretty flowers.
 You need to have both very specific host plants for the caterpillars and the keen observational skills required to identify them from egg to chrysalis.
 Since the vast majority of North America’s native butterflies overwinter in our yards and gardens (only the monarch flies south for the winter), it’s critical that we also provide them with the right kind of overwintering habitat.
 In this talk, Jessica covers all these topics and more, and introduces you to several of our continent’s most beautiful creatures via gorgeous images of all life stages.

 Grow beautiful flowers, vegetables, and fruits on your balcony or patio.
 Learn what kinds of containers to choose, what to fill them with, and how to care for your container garden throughout the growing season.
-Based on Jessica’s forthcoming book, Container Gardening Complete, this talk features plenty of inspiring ideas for container gardening projects, including lots of ways to repurpose household items to create unique containers and trellises.
+Based on Jessica’s book, Container Gardening Complete, this talk features plenty of inspiring ideas for container gardening projects, including lots of ways to repurpose household items to create unique containers and trellises.
 Favorite container-worthy veggie varieties are also highlighted, as well as tips for reducing maintenance and watering chores.

 The Guiding Principals of Organic Gardening